vangberg/ankivalenz/README.md

-In this walk-through we will write our notes as Markdown files, use pandoc[^pandoc] to convert them to HTML, and finally use Ankivalenz to generate an Anki deck with cards extracted from our notes.
+In this walk-through we will write our notes as Markdown files, use pandoc[^pandoc] to convert them to HTML, and finally use Ankivalenz to generate an Anki deck with Anki notes extracted from our Markdown files.

 ### Installation